 Viewing EU integration as the best development perspective and at the same time shared challenge for the Western Balkans countries, EMA works with partner stakeholders located in the region to achieve an accelerated journey towards meeting EU standards.
 We are committed to fostering dialogue and collaboration at regional level and are actively engaged in joint ventures developing comparative analysis and exchange of good practices.
-Projects and activities foreseen for 2011 include brain-gain issues, dialogue between CSO and WB governments, visa free regime within the WB, youth exchange and cooperation, etc.
+Projects and activities implemented include brain-gain issues, dialogue between CSO and WB governments, visa free regime within the WB, youth exchange and cooperation, EU perspective of the region, connectivity etc.

 Projects undertaken under this programme area are as below: